qbic-pipelines/pipeline-docs/docs/markdown/pipelines/rnaseq.md

 ### Docker containers

 After the release of rnadeseq 2.1, the docker containers were moved from Docker Hub to the GitHub Container Registry (ghcr) as Docker announced a change of free subscriptions.
-For all rnadeseq versions >2.1, this is reflected in the pipeline, so you don't need to do anything.
+For rnadeseq 2.2 and higher, this is reflected in the pipeline, so you don't need to do anything.

-For version 2.1 or later, should you have trouble executing the pipeline because the container was removed from Docker Hub (this could for example lead to an error like "docker: Error response from daemon: manifest for qbicpipelines/rnadeseq:2.1 not found: manifest unknown: manifest unknown."), please save the following code to a `container.config` (change 2.1 to the version you want to use):
+For version 2.1 and lower, should you have trouble executing the pipeline because the container was removed from Docker Hub (this could for example lead to an error like "docker: Error response from daemon: manifest for qbicpipelines/rnadeseq:2.1 not found: manifest unknown: manifest unknown."), please save the following code to a `container.config` (change 2.1 to the version you want to use):

 ```bash
 process {